Are you able to sell a house with a tax lien In Oregon

 Handling a tax lien in Oregon can be tough, but a payment plan could help manage it.
 The Oregon Department of Revenue offers plans to ease tax debt.
 Here’s how you can check if you qualify and what the process involves:

-• Eligibility: To get a payment plan, make sure you’ve filed all your tax returns.
-Specific rules may differ depending on your case, so reach out to the Oregon Department of Revenue for detailed guidance.
+• Eligibility: To get a payment plan, ensure you’ve filed all your tax returns.
+Specific rules may differ depending on your case, so contact the Oregon Department of Revenue for detailed guidance.

 • Application Process: Start by contacting the Oregon Department of Revenue.
 Discuss your finances with them and agree on a payment amount that suits your budget.
 Be aware that interest will keep adding up on any unpaid balance.